Friends of Strode's Mill

 A site with a wide range of purposes

 This is where British general Cornwallis paused to arrange his columns before sweeping south to the Battle of the Brandywine.
-His men had just marched 12 miles, forded the Brandywine in 2 places, and made it through a dangerously narrow defile where they could easily have been ambushed.
+His men had just marched 12 miles, forded the Brandywine in two places, and made it through a dangerously narrow defile where they could easily have been ambushed.
 As the landscape opened up at Strode's Mill, the 9,000 soldiers were arranged in a front a mile wide, with the center at this crossroads.

 The Strode's Mill barn is also perfect for a demonstration of the early industy of Chester County.
 On this corner were a range of businesses, all owned by one prosperous family for hundreds of years.
 These included a farm, mill, school for boys, blacksmith, pork processing barn and more.
 Many of these buildings still stand; foundations outline others; and no modern buildings have interrupted the original plan.